Sielanka, Bydgoszcz: Genesis

 construction.
 Seeking development, the municipal authorities reached out to the urban engineer Josef Stübben with hopes of developing a concept layout of this city sector.

 Stübben (1845–1936) was a German architect, graduated from the Berlin Building Academy, who worked at the Technical Council of the Prussian Ministry of Finance (1904–1920) and had chaired the Poznań expansion commission.
 At the time, he was a regarded urban developer, having devised many plans for important cities such as Aachen, Düsseldorf, Cologne, Luxembourg City, Madrid, Rostock, Warsaw.
 Josef Stübben won the first prize in the international competition for the urban planning of the greater Vienna.
 In Prussian Poland, he also worked in Poznań, Głogów and Wałbrzych.

 His sketch, delivered in December 1912, became the blueprint for the project drawn up by Heinrich Metzger, the Bromberg city construction adviser, seconded by engineer Bernhard Hirsch.
 Following the garden city principles, the scheme planned constructing a green square at its centre and at each corner of the triangular area.
-Although the core plaza still exists at Turwid square, only one out of three others was achieved (today's Leszek the White square).
+Although the core plaza still exists at Turwid square, only one out of three others was achieved (today's square of Leszek Biały).

 Metzger and Hirsch worked on the parceling of the land, establishing the size of each of the plots, the regular width of the front gardens, prohibiting the building of any workshops in the backrooms of the villas and dramatically limiting commercial and manufacturing activities within properties.
 Eventually, around 50 plots were laid down and approved for house construction.